Let’s talk about kratom.

 If you’re dealing with kratom withdrawal or kratom addiction, you’ve got options.

-Depending on severity, kratom treatment may include:
+Depending on severity, kratom treatment options may include:

 • Residential treatment for men with severe withdrawal symptoms or polysubstance use